Installation

 send(counter, Increment)

-let value = ask(counter, GetCount)
+let final_count = ask(counter, GetCount)

 }